Travelbacon/homeassistant-solax-api-V2/README.md

 3. Update the configuration file (refer to `configuration.yaml.sample`).
 4. Optinally change the URL from https://global.solaxcloud.com to the URL mentioned int the Solax App.
 Note that the website of solaxgloud displays global.solaxcloud.com
 5. Change `scan_interval` to 10 seconds for more realtime communication.
 Note that the setting Secondreporting under settings in the app must be enabled.

+### Adding data to Energy
+Add the following sensors to the energy settings.
+- The **Solax grid energy import total** sensor (in kWh) for the Grid Consumption.
+- The **Solax grid ehergy export total** for the Return to grid, for example, the solar panel energy you do not consume and return to the grid instead.
+- The **Solax yield energy total** for the Solar production

 ### Additional Notes: